marcuszou/gempyodal/README.md

 ## Intro

-This is a project to apply the geo-related open-source apps available in the market to open up an opportunity of building a open-source platform for GeoModelling for energy sector.
+This is a project to apply the open-source resources available in the market to open up an opportunity of building a light-weight platform for GeoModelling in energy sector.

-It's a little late? and there are many commercial and free apps in the market.
+== It's too late since there are many commercial and free apps in the market?

-No, nothing is late if you power it up and keep it going.
+== No, nothing is late if you power it up and keep it going, even push it to the end.